 “They began appearing about four years ago, and after a few months of having me try a combination of steroids and antihistamines to keep them under control, my immunologist declared them chronic,” Hilary tells HealthyWay.
-“When the immunology resident delivered the news that they were chronic, she prescribed antihistamines and told me, ‘You will be taking these…for the rest of your existence.’
-That phrasing still cracks me up!”
+“When the immunology resident delivered the news that they were chronic, she prescribed antihistamines and told me, ‘You will be taking these for the rest of your existence.’”

 If you can determine the trigger for your hives, you’re in luck.
 A specific food or medication can be avoided, which means you can avoid future flare-ups.